epic-gateway/true-ingress/README.md

 ### Install

-On order to run PFC on your local setup create true-ingress.tar.bz2:
+On order to run on your local setup create true-ingress.tar.bz2:

     make tar